 To gain field experience in marine conservation, I investigated whether the biodiversity of benthic life in the littoral zone varied in response to distance from point pollution.
 Results showed that biodiversity increased in relation to distance from the source of pollution.
 Importantly, this study demonstrated that data collection methods could help identify areas for marine protection.

 Trialing an eradication method for an invasive species of tunicate, Washington, 2006

 Attempts by government agencies to eradicate invasive Styela clava tunicates from Pleasant Harbour did not discriminate against the target from other organisms.
 I implemented a pilot eradication methodology using varying durations of exposure to dry ice.
 Results were used by the Washington Department of Fish and Wildlife, Tailor Shellfish Inc., and Pacific Shellfish Institute.

 Biochemical assessment of an estuarine environment, Washington, 2006

-Eagle Harbour was one of the most polluted harbours in the State.
-An eight-week assessment yielded a comprehensive profile of temperature, pH, salinity, and dissolved oxygen by depth, tidal variation and atmospheric conditions.
+Eagle Harbour was one of the most polluted harbors in the State.
+An eight-week assessment yielded a comprehensive profile of temperature, pH, salinity, and dissolved oxygen by depth, tidal variation, and atmospheric conditions.
 Results were used by government agencies as baseline values in response to EPA capping of polynuclear aromatic hydrocarbons (PHCs).